 Condition the presence of mixed nal unit type in PH at SPS level for multiple subpicture case.

-Remove signalling of CTU size in PPS.

 Proposal

 In current VVC draft [1], presence of a mixed nal unit types in a picture are signalled in picture parameter set.
 In cases where mixed nal unit types are used in a bitstream, pictures with and without mixed nal units would exist, requiring generation of another set of picture parameter sets.
 In order to avoid having to carry, potentially, double the number of PPS of the non mixed nal unit case bitstream, the existence of mixed nal units are signalled in the picture header.
 The presence of mixed_nalu_unit_types_in_pic_flag in PH can be indicated in SPS for multiple subpicture use case.

-In current PPS, CTU size is signalled as pps_log2_ctu_size_minus5 when tiles are present.
-There is no use of this info in PPS parsing, hence should be removed.

 Proposed text changes

 The changed texts are based on the latest VVC text in JVET-Q2001-vE/v15.
 Parts that have been added or modified are highlighted in turquoise, and deleted parts are highlighted in yellow strikethrough in red fonts.